cando/slides/presentations/programming_with_algebra/index.md

 <!-- A lot of common, useful computations
  follow the pattern of performing sequences of tiny computations on values, and monad simply abstract that!

- bind/flatmap: connect the output of one computation to a function that consumes the output and then returns another computation.
+ flatmap: connect the output of one computation to a function that consumes the output and then returns another computation.

  -->